simoneyc/YT_tool/myYTD/README.md

 * Success
  >![success](videodownload.png)

-## If U want a exe file to easily use the tool...
+## If you want a exe file to easily use the tool...
 * To the path
   ```
   cd "the code [hide_console.py]'s path"